 — Dick in Washington

-If there’s any good news, it’s this: When a costly problem becomes so widespread, someone usually does something about it.
-In this case, that’s a law called the Fair Credit Reporting Act.
+This is a common problem but if there’s any good news, it’s the when a costly problem becomes widespread, Congress usually steps in to do something.
+In this case, that something is called the Fair Credit Reporting Act.
 The FCRA requires the Big Three credit bureaus — Equifax, Experian, and TransUnion — to help you make sure your credit reports are accurate.
 Here’s how that works for you…

 Can I fix my credit report if there’s a big mistake on it?
 A reader found a costly error but doesn’t know who to tell.
 It’s hard enough to get out of debt and build a healthy credit score.
-So it’s absolutely infuriating when you pull your credit report, and see mistakes that dragging down your score.
+So it’s absolutely infuriating when you pull your credit report and see mistakes that dragging down your score.

-Over the past two decades I’ve seen it all.
+Over the past two decades, I’ve seen it all.
 Someone else has a debt but your names are similar so it gets reported as yours.
-You’ve recently paid off a debt but someone forgot to record the pay off.
+You’ve recently paid off a debt but someone forgot to record the payoff.
 Some debts might even be listed twice for a bunch of technical reasons I won’t even bore you with.
 So how do you get the big three credit bureaus to fix mistakes?
 These massive organizations with intimidating names like Equifax, Experian, TransUnion.
 Well, thankfully you’re not alone.